pachterlab/GFCP_2022/README.md

 The `figure` directory contains up-to-date figures for the manuscript.

 The raw data for the `paired_dataset_comparison` notebook are available at [the CaltechData repository](https://data.caltech.edu/records/20030).
-The human forebrain dataset generated was obtained from [this server](http://pklab.med.harvard.edu/velocyto/hgForebrainGlut/hgForebrainGlut.loom), as in the [`velocyto` tutorials](https://github.com/velocyto-team/velocyto-notebooks/blob/master/python/hgForebrainGlutamatergic.ipynb).
+The human forebrain dataset generated was obtained from [this server](http://pklab.med.harvard.edu/velocyto/hgForebrainGlut/hgForebrainGlut.loom), as in the [`velocyto` tutorials](https://github.com/velocyto-team/velocyto-notebooks/blob/master/python/hgForebrainGlutamatergic.ipynb); we rehost it in `notebooks/data`.